-You’ve had your baby, and soon after you’re sent home from the hospital without an instruction manual!
-Now what?
-Here’s how to survive the first 6 weeks with new baby.
+You’ve had your baby, and now you’re at home without an instruction manual for this new member of the family!
+If you’re wondering what’s supposed to happen now, don’t panic!
+Here’s our guide on how to survive the first 6 weeks with a new baby.

-For as much as you can’t wait to throw out (or donate) your awful maternity clothes, you may still need them after birth.
+For as much as you can’t wait to get rid of your maternity clothes, you may still need them after giving birth.
 Look at it this way: It took about 40 weeks to grow a baby, so don’t expect to fit into your pre-pregnancy clothing overnight.
-It will take time but you will get there!
-If you happen to fit into your pre-pregnancy clothes immediately after birth, we can’t be friends!
+It will take time, but you will get there!
+If you happen to fit into your pre-pregnancy clothes immediately after birth, we can’t be friends…!

 Collect Takeout Menus

 Even if your name is Julia Child, you will be in no mood to cook – let alone have the time.
 Start collecting takeout menus from local restaurants that deliver, or make and freeze meals in advance.